webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 # Parent uses children accumulative heights and the heights of the margins and paddings to set it's own height - this will be used by the parent renderer's parent.
 # Sets its dirty bit to false.

 Firefox uses a "state" object(nsHTMLReflowState) as a parameter to layout (termed "reflow").
-Among others the state includes the parents width. <br /> The output of the Firefox layout is a "metrics" object(nsHTMLReflowMetrics).
+Among others the state includes the parents width.
+The output of the Firefox layout is a "metrics" object(nsHTMLReflowMetrics).
 It will contain the renderer computed height.

 ====Width calculation====

-The renderer's width is calculated using the container block's width, the renderer's style "width" property, the margins and borders. <br /> For example the width of the following div:
+The renderer's width is calculated using the container block's width, the renderer's style "width" property, the margins and borders.
+For example the width of the following div:

  <div style="width:30%"/>

 Would be calculated by Webkit as the following(class RenderBox method calcWidth):

 * The container width is the maximum of the containers availableWidth and 0.
 The availableWidth in this case is the contentWidth which is calculated as:
  clientWidth() - paddingLeft() - paddingRight()